TLDR

 At the current rate of environmental degradation, society doesn’t have the luxury of endless time or second-guessing.

 We’ll need satisfying solutions to pressing problems at a rate that can match step with the pace of the modern world.
-Reel Paper knows that you can make something special that benefits both people and the planet without sacrificing quality and comfort, whether it be our 100% recycled paper towels or our soft, 3-ply bamboo toilet paper.
+Reel Paper knows that you can make something special that benefits both people and the planet without sacrificing quality and comfort, whether it be our 100% recycled paper towels and recycled facial tissues, or our soft, 3-ply bamboo toilet paper.

 Take it from us; it’s what we specialize in.